MPMan: Technical data MPMan MP-F60 T12

 Audio recording function and AM / FM radio.

 Memory expansion by Smart Media Cards.

 Critical reception

-The RIAA's Associate Director of Anti-Copyright infringement initially said the MPMan had "no function other than playing material that was stolen from record companies".
+The Recording Industry Association of America's (RIAA) Associate Director of Anti-Copyright infringement initially said the MPMan had "no function other than playing material that was stolen from record companies".
 Nevertheless, he later said it was "a unique device.
 It's something that we haven't seen on the market before".